Blendi Nallbani

-Blendi Nallbani (born 30 May 1971 in Tiranë) is a retired Albanian professional footballer who played as a goalkeeper.
+Blendi Nallbani (born 30 May 1971) is a retired Albanian professional footballer who played as a goalkeeper.
 Nallbani was a member of the Albania national team prior to his international retirement in 2002.

-Nicknamed Tata, he is the second youngest player to play for the national team only aged 17 at Wembley.
+Nicknamed Tata, he was the second youngest player to play for the national team only aged 17 at Wembley.
 He also holds many records, such as joint most Albanian Superliga winner and the player with the most matches in Albanian Superliga.

 Club career

 After the fall of communism, he was able to move abroad to play in Romania, but then moved back to Albania for good.
-He initially played for Partizani Tirana and then, as soon as moving between clubs was allowed in Albania, he moved to his current team KF Tirana for a transfer fee of $1,000,000 where has won multiple Championships, Cups, and Supercups.
-That was the most expensive transfer in the Albanian Football History at that time and made front-page news of all major newspapers.
+He initially played for Partizani Tirana and then, as soon as moving between clubs was allowed in Albania, he moved to his current team KF Tirana for a transfer fee of USD1,000,000 where has won multiple championships, cups, and supercups.
+That was the most expensive transfer in the Albanian football history at that time and made front-page news of all major newspapers.
 In 2001 he returned to Partizani.